simon-glitch/simon-glitch.github.io/projects/notes/CORE 100/essay-sustain.md

 ## TODO:
 * explore how [Reformed theology] shapes the readers understanding of [Sustainability] and other modern issues.
 Also, use logic to deduce how the reader **should** understand [Reformed theology].
 Justify this with descriptions on how the reader **could** use [Reformed theology] for the greater good and in pursuit of their own personal happiness.

+### What does redemption mean in our lives?
+redemptions means:
+  * refining and purifying our personality,
+  * removing sinful thoughts, habits, and tendencies.

 # Essay Response
 ## TODO: add an actual quote from S.B.H.
 Redemption is a concept that (according to N. T. Wright) is ecaping modern Christians.
 It is becoming more and more alien as people's mindsets drift further into sin.

 > "If we are going to talk about what is wrong with the world, [then] we should be [willing] to [receive] those [same critiques,] [reflected back at ourselves]."
 - **N.T.
 Wright** on what is wrong with the world.

 ## Weird Christian Thing?